Food That Tastes Better, Burnt

 Similarly, Caribbean cooking also incorporates a sauce of burnt sugar to lift savoury dishes to new heights.
 Called browning, this bittersweet sauce is used to marinate meat, creating deep, complex flavours.

-Of course, toast is a regular breakfast feature.
-But even toast’s biggest fans would hesitate to having it burnt.
+Toast is a regular breakfast feature, but even toast’s biggest fans would hesitate to having it burnt.
 Or would they?
-The bitter flavour of the blackened parts of is favoured by many kitchens and adds a more robust, earthy savouriness to stews and thick soups.
-In fact, pizza with its crust burnt to a blackened crisp has been making the rounds, with many claiming the smoky charcoal of the dough balances the rich toppings to perfection.
+Believe it or not, the bitter flavour of the blackened parts is favoured by many kitchens and adds a more robust, earthy savouriness to stews and thick soups.

 Back to Burnt Food